 From beginning my day with charcoal cleanser and a milk-less cup of joe, to a morning run in my jammies followed up a shower and omelette, and even eating overnight oats in bed after a 10 minute meditation session or trying YouTube yoga-vids caffeine-less, it’s safe to say I’ve run the gambit when it comes to effective morning routine for productive day.
 After three months of trial and error I’ve settled into a lounge-filled morning complete with breakfast in bed (cold brew and overnight oats), two hours of writing at my window-facing desk, a sweat-sess, and shower all before I have to get on the 11am subway for work (I know, my work schedule is untraditional).
 Finding the morning routine that suits me best, helped me realize just how much of an impact a good morning has on my happy-levels the rest of the day.

-If you’re looking for ways to start your morning so that you’ll be feeling A+ the rest of the day, check out the following 7 morning rituals happy people swear by.
+If you’re looking for ways to start your day with happiness so that you’ll be feeling A+ the rest of the day, check out the following 7 morning rituals happy people swear by.

 There’s no reason your morning has to be filled with ONLY activities that kick-start your workday: showering, feeding the dog, flossing your teeth (okay, more like brushing your teeth…), and putting together a work outfit.
 It’s possible to actually enjoy our mornings.
 And no, that doesn’t mean turning every weekday into a Sunday-brunch type shindig complete with mimosas and muffins… But it does mean adding a meaningful routine to your morning.
 My personal favorite is routine consists of waking up at 7:00am and drinking a cup of cold-brew sweetened with vanilla cashew milk in bed while responding to my emails and making a to-do list for the day, but I have the luxury of time that most don’t have in the am.
 So for you, that could mean finding a cute coffee shop around the corner and stopping there every morning (and yes, learning the names of the baristas who serve you), or it could mean starting the day with oil pulling from your teeth and a coffee scrub facial.
 It doesn’t matter what the routine is, or if it’s an hour or 10 minutes.
 What matters is that you’re taking charge of your day and starting it your way (*insert muscle emoji here*).